colab-coop/coopernetes/README.md

 This is the set of terraform, helm, and docker configurations required to manage, operate, and deploy to a no-nonsense version of Kubernetes we call Coopernetes.
 This project is still in very early alpha developement, and is currently only being used by Colab Coop (https://colab.coop) and itme (https://itme.company).
 If you are interested in hosting containers and applicaitons on a managed Kubernetes cluster using Coopernetes, or you are interested in deploying the infrastructure yourself, please reach out to friends@colab.coop.

+## Branches and Releases
+- `master` is our primary working branch.
+It is intended to be generic, and can be cloned and used by anyone to launch a cluster from scracth.
+- `itme` and `colab` correspond to the configurations of the two organizations currently using coopernetes.
+We each have slightly different needs and architectures, so we're using branches to track the individual changes until we can merge them back to master.1::wq

 ## Tools
 To manage the AWS infrastructure:
 - `terraform`